manoss96/fluke/README.md

 <!-- What is Fluke? -->
 ## What is Fluke?

-Fluke is a Python package that is to be used as a higher-level API to cloud services that primarily relate to object storage and message queues.
+Fluke is a Python package that acts as a higher-level API to cloud services that primarily relate to object storage and messaging.
 Fluke manages to hide away much of the complexity that derives from working with said services, aiding you in completing your tasks fast and hassle-free!
 Fluke achieves this by: